SAP/fundamental/README.md

 1. **Serve the development playground locally**: `npm run start:playground`

 ### Project Dependencies
-The project has the following prerequisites and works best with the noted versions.
+The project has the following prerequisites:

 * Git (for downloading this repo)
 * [Node LTS](https://nodejs.org/)
 * Ruby (for running the documentation website locally)

-## Limitations

-At the time this version was released, there are no known limitations.

 ## Known Issues